 - Pour the moist crumb mixture into a 7-inch springform cheesecake pan.
 Use a small glass or a measuring cup and press firmly on the bottom and up the sides.
 Then place the pan into your freezer for at least 10 minutes or more.

 - First, pour the heavy cream into a small pot and place it on the stovetop.
 Sprinkle 1 + 1/2 teaspoons of the gelatine powder over the cream and leave it alone for a few seconds, then turn on low heat.

 - Next, take a knife and divide your block of cream cheese into 4 equal quarters.
-Add 3/4 of the cream cheese, (reserve the 1/4 of cream cheese for the 2nd layer) sour cream, and 1/4 teaspoon of pumpkin pie spice into the blender.
+Add 3/4 of the cream cheese, (reserve the 1/4 of cream cheese for the 2nd layer) and 3/4 cup of sour cream, and 1/4 teaspoon of pumpkin pie spice into the blender.
 And pour some of the hot cream mixtures into the blender.
 Cover with the lid and blend at low speed for about 30 seconds.

 - Pop open the top of the lid on the blender and slowly pour in the remaining hot cream mixture.
-Close the top, grab a kitchen towel, and hold down the top of the blender as you blend and gradually increase its speed to the highest, and puree the mixture for about 1 to 2 minutes.
+Close the top, grab a kitchen towel, and hold down the top of the blender as you blend gradually increase its speed to the highest, and puree the mixture for about 1 to 2 minutes.
 Stop the blending and use a spatula to scrape down the sides of the blender to blend the mixture evenly.
 Blend again for an additional minute.

 - Then remove the prepared crust from the freezer.
 Slowly pour the cream cheese mixture into the crust.
 Transfer the cheesecake pan back into the freezer, while you make the pumpkin layer.